-- 5. Any student against whom a decision is made by the Academic Committee under clauses 4(d), 4(e) or 4(f) may first seek a review of that decision by the Dean.
-Such a review will consider any extenuating circumstances, such as illhealth, which might have contributed to the student's lack of success.
-If the original decision stands, the student may appeal to the Academic Committee within the time specified by the Academic Committee. - Any student against whom a decision is made by the Academic Committee under clauses 4(d), 4(e) or 4(f) may appeal directly to the Academic

-- Committee within the time specified by the Academic Committee. - 7.
+- 5. Any student against whom a decision is made by the Academic Administration Committee under clauses 4(d), 4(e) or 4(f) may first seek a review of that decision by the Dean.
+Such a review will consider any extenuating circumstances, such as ill-health, which might have contributed to the student's lack of success.
+If the original decision stands, the student may seek a review by the Academic Administration Committee within the time specified by the Academic Administration Committee. - 6.
+Any student against whom a decision is made by the Academic Administration Committee under clauses 4(d), 4(e) or 4(f) may request a review by the Academic Committeedirectly within the time specified by the Academic Administration Committee. - 7.
+A student who is not satisfied with the outcome of the review by the Academic Administration Committee may appeal to the Council Appeals Committee.
+The decision of the Council Appeals Committee is final. - 8.
 Any student against whom a decision has been made under clauses 4(e) or 4(f) may apply for readmission to the course, the subject, the award, the faculty or the University after not less than one year, or the number of days specified in the particular case.
-Applicants should provide evidence of their likelihood of success in future university studies. - (a) Applications for readmission to a course or subject shall be made to the Faculty Dean, who will be advised by the course convenor. - (b) Applications for readmission to an award or faculty shall be made to the Academic Committee, acting on behalf of the Academic Roard - (c) Applications for readmission to the University shall be made to the University Council (via the Registrar).
+Applicants should provide evidence of their likelihood of success in future university studies. - (a) Applications for readmission to a course or subject shall be made to the Faculty Dean, who will be advised by the course convenor. - (b) Applications for readmission to an award or faculty shall be made to the Academic Administration Committee, acting on behalf of the Academic Board. - (c) Applications for readmission to the University shall be made to the University Council (via the Registrar).